flgkd/integer-linear-programming-notes/notes/05-column-generation-and-ilp-applications.md

 \pi^T=c_B^T B^{-1}.
 $$

-The vector $\pi$ is the dual solution induced by the current basis.
+The vector $\pi$ is the simplex multiplier vector induced by the current basis.

 Therefore,